A Bold New Study On ‘Darwin’s Moth’ Confirms Evolution By Natural Selection

 — Phys.org (@physorg_com) August 17, 2018

-Professor Martin Steven further noted that “our findings confirm the conventional story put forward by early evolutionary biologists—that changes in the frequency of dark and pale peppered moths were driven by changes in pollution and camouflage.”
+“Our findings confirm the conventional story put forward by early evolutionary biologists — that changes in the frequency of dark and pale peppered moths were driven by changes in pollution and camouflage,” Professor Martin Steven further noted.

-Unlike humans, birds are aware of ultraviolet light and also see many more colors than we do, and with this information scientists looked at just how good both light and dark pepper moths were at hiding themselves against lichen on trees as well as trees that were bare.
+Unlike humans, birds are aware of ultraviolet light and also see many more colors than we do, and with this information scientists looked at just how good both light and dark pepper moths were at hiding themselves against lichen on trees, as well as trees that were bare.

 According to lead author Olivia Walton, birds are much less likely to notice the lighter moths when perceived near lichen-covered trees.